During this period, grandad’s diary recorded a number of birthdays.

 For example, they walked to Mile Cross on 28 August 1970.

 Grandma and Auntie Dolly also Visited Places Together

 They also went various places together by bus including to Blakeney, Clacton, Cromer, Felixstowe, Holkham Hall, Holt, Ipswich, Long Stratton, Lowestoft, Mundesley, Norwich, Sheringham, Walcott, Wymondham, Yarmouth and round the Norfolk coast.

 On 3 August 1973, grandma and Auntie Dolly went into Norwich.
 They bought a 50p bus ticket and went to Blakeney, Holt and Cromer.
 They got home at 8.10pm.

-Grandma and Auntie Dolly also went by bus to Cromer on Spring Bank Holiday in May 1974.
+Grandma and Auntie Dolly also went by bus to Cromer on the Tuesday after Spring Bank Holiday in May 1973 and on the Spring Bank Holiday itself in 1974.
 On 19 August 1974, grandma and Auntie Dolly went to Cromer.
 Before they went, grandma did her canteen duty at the hospital with Irene Bell.
 Grandma and Auntie Dolly had lunch in the city but apparently it was not very good.
 They caught the 1.10pm bus to Cromer and had a “lovely afternoon on the pier”.